kunjsong01/Cpp_Warm_up/study/standard_library_notes.md

 2. **Friend** class
 > If A is declared as friend within B, A can access B's __private__ or __protected__ members.

-3. **Friend** function implements the operations that are conducted between two different classes
+3. **Friend** functions implement the operations that are conducted between two different classes
 > Friend function of a class can access the __private__ and __protected__ members within that class, but it is __NOT__ a member of that class!
-> Friend function takes a reference to object as the input
+> Friend function takes a reference to object as input

 4. Inheritance and modes of inheritance:
 * **Private member(s)** will **never** be inherited from the superclass!